devhollister/stock-analysis/README.md

         Next i

-The first for loop was initialized to loop through an array of stock ticker names, and then a nested for loop was used to calculate a total volume and yearly return for the given ticker using a series of conditional statements.
-This information was then outputted before the loop begins again for the next ticker.
-In contrast, the refactored script does not use a nested for loop and instead uses a variable (tickerIndex), to access the correct index across a series of arrays creataed to collect the generated output.
+The first for loop is initialized to loop through an array of stock ticker names, and then a nested for loop is used to calculate a total volume and yearly return for the given ticker using a series of conditional statements.
+This information is then outputted before the loop begins again for the next ticker.
+In contrast, the refactored script does not use a nested for loop and instead uses a variable (tickerIndex), to access the correct index across a series of arrays created to collect the generated output.
 The result is three separate for loops and can be seen below:

 #### Refactored Script: